Kevin27954/SauceDemo-Test/test-plan/test-plan.md

     - clicking checkout without logging in (failure)
     - clicking checkout with out of stock items (failure)
     - etc. (if i can of more)
+> Honestly it can just be what you are doing.
+Should be related to the test scope.

 - Expected Behaviors
 What you would expect depending on your test cases.
 These are the core of the test cases and what you are trying to test.
 You can add sub expected behaviors but the core ones are the things you are trying to test.
 If they break, then the whole feature is considered broken.
 Examples for *Checkout* are: